Minimum-CD/cd-manifesto/README.md

 - All feature work stops when the pipeline is red
 - Production-like test environment
 - Rollback on-demand
-- Configuration deploys with artifact
+- Baseline application configuration deploys with artifact

 ## Continuous Integration